ziyoung/better-wilcom-docs/wilcom-docs/Automatic/bitmaps/Touch_up_bitmaps.md

 ![EditImage4.png](assets/EditImage4.png)

-4Return to the graphics package and select either File > Close or File > Exit & Return &lt;FileName&gt;.
+4. Return to the graphics package and select either File > Close or File > Exit & Return &lt;FileName&gt;.
 In EmbroideryStudio, the stripes will disappear.

 ## Related topics...